IBM-Bluemix-Docs/ComposeForElasticsearch/reference-architecture.md

 All {{site.data.keyword.composeForElasticsearch}} services have encryption at rest.
 Your data resides on servers that have volume-level encryption enabled.

-Because {{site.data.keyword.composeForElastcisearch}} is a managed service, it's possible for {{site.data.keyword.cloud}} Compose operators to see data.
+Because {{site.data.keyword.composeForElasticsearch}} is a managed service, it's possible for {{site.data.keyword.cloud}} Compose operators to see data.
 In addition to the disk encryption, we recommend that you encrypt personal information before storing it in the database or use extensions or features to enable encryption on the database itself.
 While these methods might impact usability or performance, it's good practice to ensure that personal information is protected with encryption.

 ## Auto-scaling